CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     values = my_dictionary.values()

 #### What does it mean that an object is immutable in Python?
+    Most of the python objects are immuteable, like booleans,integers,floats,strigns,tuples.The definition  for immutable is : An immutable object is an object whose value cannot change.
+An object created and given a value is assigned some space in memory.
+The variable name bound to the object points to that place in memory.

 #### What is conditional expression in Python?
+    Conditional expressions are operators that evaluate something based on a condition being True or False. for ex: min = a if a < b else b

 #### What are different types of arguments in Python?
+    1.default arguments def greet(name,msg):
+    2.keyword arguments def greet(name = "Bruce",msg = "Hello there")
+    3.positional arguments def greet("Bruce", msg="HelloThere")
+    4.arbitrary positional arguments
+    5.arbitrary keyword arguments
 #### What is variable shadowing? (context: variable scope)
+    Variable shadowing is when you have a variable declaired in a certain scope such as method or a class, has the same name as a variable declared in the outer/global scope.
+This is known as name masking at the level of identifiers.
+The outer scope is shadowed by the variable in the inner scope, and the inner variable is is masking the outer indentifier.
 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?
 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?
 #### If you need to access the iterator variable after a for loop, how would you do it in Python?
 #### What type of elements can a list contain in Python?
+    Lists can contain arbitrary objects.Lists can contain strings integers and objects.All items in a list can be the same type, or different.
+Since everything in Python is an object, a list could contain objects such as functions or classes or even modules.

 #### What is slice operator in Python and how to use?
+    slice(start,end,step) -> is a function in python, which returns a slice object.
+Slice object is used to specify how to silce a sequence. start maarks the start of the slicing and end is where to end it.You can use the step parameter to specify to slice only every n-th item.
+    ex:
+    slice(1,5,2) -> this will slice a string from the 1st charachter to the 4th as the last is not in the slicing sequence.
+And the slice will only slice every 2nd item

 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
 #### What is the purpose of the in and not in membership operators in Python?
 #### What does the + operator mean when used with strings in Python?